Winter Solstice – Yule

 Many customs created around Yule are identified with Christmas today.
 If you decorate your home with a Yule tree, holly, or candles, you are following some of these old traditions.
 The Yule log, (usually made from a piece of wood saved from the previous year) is burned in the fire to symbolize the Newborn Sun/Son.

 Here are some ways to tune into the spirit of the Yule and enjoy this still point in the Circle of Life:

-In the heart of the Winter, when we can sometimes feel a bit low, celebrating the Winter Solstice can bring a heart warming connection to the Earth and like-minded friends.
-It can bring deep spiritual connections, which the commercial and religious aspect of Christmas may not.
+In the heart of the Winter, when we can sometimes feel a bit low, celebrating the Winter Solstice can bring a heartwarming connection to the Earth and like-minded friends.
+It can bring deep spiritual connections, which the commercial and religious aspects of Christmas may not.
 Enjoy this day with your tribe, sit by the fire, drum, sing and share stories of goodness !!
 Solstice blessings to us all!

 day: for the leaping greenly spirits of trees